fbridault/pres/RMLL/f4s.rst

 - Grab all objects and services from a file
 	- Launcher
-- Services and objects types are:
+- Services and objects types are registered dynamically
-	- Registered dynamically
-	- Created through a factory
+- Instances are created by a factory

 ----